 The CEC responds to complaints against:

-Approved Solar Retailers, where a breach, or suspected breach of the Solar Retailer Code of Conduct has occurred, and sufficient evidence has been supplied to support a complaint.
+New Energy Tech Approved Sellers, where a breach or suspected breach of the New Energy Tech Consumer Code (NETCC) has occurred, and sufficient evidence has been supplied to support a complaint.

 CEC Accredited Installers/Designers, where non-compliance in relation to relevant Australian Standards or CEC Guidelines has been identified in the installation of a solar, wind or energy storage system (within 5 years from installation) and can be supported by clear evidence.

 The CEC works with the industry to improve standards and maintain industry integrity.
 Responding to complaints of non-compliance is part of the value of these programs.
 Accordingly, our complaint handling and investigations prioritise matters where: